Skyy93/agc_optims/README.md

 # AGC Optimizers

 A small lib for using adaptive gradient clipping in your optimizer.
+Currently PyTorch only.

 - [News](#news)
 - [Introduction](#introduction)